David-Manniche/TheMarket/readme.txt

     => 042765 - Admin dashboard >> top product >> height of "no record found " section should be same as others.
-    => 039093 - login popup having issue in maintenance mode => 040647 - admin> seo> image attributes> tags added are not removing
+    => 039093 - login popup having issue in maintenance mode => 040647 - admin> seo> image attributes> tags added are not removing => 040907 - Payment is not getting added to wallet

 Enhancements:
     => Tax module upgrade